SalineFLL/theobotics_2025/src/quest4.md

 1. Reset the objects on the table.
 2.  **Program Theobot to approach one of the objects slowly and gently.**
 3.  **Have Theobot perform an act of service.** For example, she could gently nudge the object to a "better" spot (like inside a circle you draw).
 Or she could "bow" to the object by moving forward and backward slightly.
+She also has an accelerometer, so you could experiment with getting her beak light to turn green if you manually make her bow.
 4.  **Change her lights to a warm and gentle color, like yellow or orange.**
 5.  **Have her play a soft, humming sound.**
 6.  **Use the print block to display a heart (<3) or the word "SERVE" on her LED screen.** Theobot is showing that true greatness comes from serving others.